Last updated in February 2017

 India ranks 25th overall among Germany’s trading partners, 28th in terms of imports and 27th in terms of exports.
 Conversely, Germany ranks eighth as a supplier of goods to and fifth as a buyer of goods from India.
 However, trade between Germany and India accounts for less than one percent of Germany’s total foreign trade.
 Germany’s continuing trade surplus of around 2.2 billion euros (2015) is due to the strong Indian demand for German goods, especially capital goods (machinery, which accounts for around a third of Germany’s total exports to India, electrical engineering products, metal goods, chemical products, motor vehicles and vehicle parts).

-Indian exports to Germany focus on the textile sector, followed by chemical products, electrotechnology, metal and leather goods and foodstuffs.
+Indian exports to Germany focus on the textile sector, followed by chemical products, electrical engineering products, metal and leather goods and foodstuffs.

 - double taxation agreement, which came into force on 19 December 1996

 - agreement on the promotion and protection of investments, which came into force in July 1998

 - trade agreement of 31 March 1955